Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Chapter 19: The Search for the Spirit

 To search for the Spirit is to seek a meaning rather than a substance or an object.
 This is the subtle import of all spiritual seeking.
 We often make the mistake of thinking that, when we ask for God, we are asking for a thing, a person, an object or a substance.
-While our notions of God or the Spirit have some significance in our search for it, all these notions fall short of the real and the true, inasmuch as there is something deeper that we are really seeking that what comes to the surface of our minds.
-To give certain concrete examples of what ‘meaning’ is, rather than a thing or a substance: When we ask for food, for all outward purposes it looks that we are in need of some substance.
-When we say, ‘I need some food’, we may think that perhaps we need some wheat, rice, vegetables, butter, milk, etc. These are generally interpreted to be food.
+While our notions of God or the Spirit have some significance in our search for it, all these notions fall short of the real and the true, inasmuch as there is something deeper that we are really seeking than what comes to the surface of our minds.
+To give certain concrete examples of what 'meaning' is, rather than a thing or a substance: When we ask for food, for all outward purposes it looks that we are in need of some substance.
+When we say, 'I need some food', we may think that perhaps we need some wheat, rice, vegetables, butter, milk, etc. These are generally interpreted to be food.
 But there is something in this asking for food, a meaning behind this asking, which does not always become apparent to our minds.
 Truly speaking, it is not these articles of diet that we are asking for.
 We are asking for a meaning that is hidden behind these articles.
 They are capable of conveying a significance in our personal life, here, in this instance, our physical bodily life.
 If this group of articles is not to convey any significance to bodily existence, they will not be the things that we require.

 Whenever we look at an object, we read a meaning into it.
 It means something.
 Now, this habit of reading a meaning is so familiar that we cannot think in any other manner.
 We do not think first and then read the meaning afterwards.
-The thinking and the reading of the meaning go together: Or, to put it in a slightly psychological terminology, the understanding and the feeling work simultaneously in our perception.
+The thinking and the reading of the meaning go together.
+Or, to put it in a slightly psychological terminology, the understanding and the feeling work simultaneously in our perception.
 When we think of an object, we also feel something about it; in other words, it means the recognition of an object in terms of the significance it conveys to our lives.
 This signification it is that escapes our attention in our search for values in life, while it is really a set of values that we want and not objects or things.

 The meaning behind the articles of diet is to appease hunger.
 That is what we need, and not bags of rice;this is not what we want.
 It so happens that a grain called rice, in a certain quantity, when it comes in contact with our physical body in a particular manner, is in a position to appease a state of biological reaction which we call hunger.
 It so happens that this particular thing can act in this particular manner; otherwise it would be something else that we would need.